aws/amazon-sagemaker-examples/index.rst

 This site is based on the `SageMaker Examples repository <https://github.com/aws/amazon-sagemaker-examples>`_ on GitHub.
 Browse around to see what piques your interest.
 To run these notebooks, you will need a SageMaker Notebook Instance or SageMaker Studio.
-Refer to the SageMaker developer guide's `Get Started <https://docs.aws.amazon.com/sagemaker/latest/dg/gs.html>`_ page to get one of these setup.
+Refer to the SageMaker developer guide's `Get Started <https://docs.aws.amazon.com/sagemaker/latest/dg/gs.html>`_ page to get one of these set up.

 On a Notebook Instance, the examples are pre-installed and available from the examples menu item in JupyterLab.
 On SageMaker Studio, you will need to open a terminal, go to your home folder, then clone the repo with the following::